DownTheMatrix/100-days-of-code/log.md

 **Thoughts:** I feel that refreshing HTML, CSS and JS is mandatory at this point.

 Link to work: [Responsive Image Slider](https://codepen.io/BrandNew_12/pen/WdKqPw)

+### Day 6: 2018 January 13, Saturday

+**Today's Progress**: I started a course on Udemy about Web Development which covers basically everything.
+HTML5, CSS3, JavaScript, jQuery, MongoDB, YelpCamp, etc.

+**Thoughts:** It feels good to refresh some basic stuff at this point.
+For instance, I didn't remember how to write forms for visually impaired people (<label for><input id>).
+I will keep on going and start some cool projects asap.